-Nazish’s practice focuses primarily on complex civil litigation, including federal multidistrict litigation and consolidated state court actions, with an emphasis on product liability issues involving pharmaceutical and medical device manufacturers.
-She represents major U.S. and international corporations and individual clients on various phases of the litigation from early case assessment and discovery through dispositive motion practice and trial preparation.
-She has also frequently coordinated with local counsel on complex and coordinated litigation venued across the country.
+Prior to focusing her practice on intellectual property, Nazish spent several years practicing complex civil litigation, including federal multidistrict litigation and consolidated state court actions, with an emphasis on product liability issues involving pharmaceutical and medical device manufacturers.
+She represented major U.S. and international corporations and individual clients on various phases of the litigation from early case assessment and discovery through dispositive motion practice and trial preparation.

-During law school, Nazish clerked for the U.S. Department of Health and Human Services-Office of General Counsel, where she drafted opinion letters and prepared various litigation documents, and researched Medicaid, Medicare and other health care regulations.
-Nazish also interned with the University of Kansas Center for Technology Commercialization, where she drafted confidential disclosure agreements and prepared licensing agreements based on negotiations between the university, third-party companies and individuals.
+During law school, Nazish clerked for the Office of General Counsel in the U.S. Department of Health and Human Services, where she drafted opinion letters and prepared various litigation documents, and researched Medicaid, Medicare and other health care regulations.
+In addition, Nazish interned with the University of Kansas Center for Technology Commercialization, where she performed prior art searches and drafted patentability opinions, confidentiality disclosure agreements, and technology licensing agreements.

 Manufacturing Litigation – How Plaintiff Advertising Affects Mass Tort Litigation, Shook, Hardy & Bacon's Update of the Law, Kansas City, Mo.
 (June 2016).

 Regulation of Drug Manufacturing, Food and Drug Law Institute’s Introduction to Drug Law and Regulation Course, Washington, D.C.
 (April 2016).